igvteam/igv-docs/igv-docs/docs/FileFormats/DataTracks.md

 ## broadPeak

 A broadPeak (.broadPeak) file is used by the ENCODE project to provide called regions of signal enrichment based on pooled, normalized (interpreted) data.
 It is a BED 6+3 format.
-See the [UCSC web site for more details](http://genome.ucsc.edu/FAQ/FAQformat.html#format13) on this format.
+See the [UCSC website for more details](http://genome.ucsc.edu/FAQ/FAQformat.html#format13) on the broadPeak format.

 ## CBS